Quantifying Chiral Magnetic Effect from Anomalous-Viscous Fluid Dynamics

 The most unique feature of the above Anomalous-Viscous Fluid Dynamics (AVFD) framework lies in the ${\bf B}$-field driven anomalous current --- the last term in Eq.(\ref{eq_J}) which distinguishes the left from the right with opposite sign.
-We demonstrate the effect of such chiral transport in Fig.\ref{fig1}, by computing the evolution of u-flavor currents via solving AVFD equations from the same initial charge density distribution (for either RH or LH) at $\tau_0=0.60\rm fm/c$ (left most panel) in three different cases: (a) (second left panel) for either RH or LH density at $\tau=3.00\rm fm/c$ with zero magnetic field ${\bf B}\to 0$ which implies no anomalous chiral transport; (b) (second right panel) for RH density at $\tau=3.00\rm fm/c$ with nonzero ${\bf B}$ field along positive y-axis; (c) (right most panel) for LH density at $\tau=3.00\rm fm/c$ with nonzero ${\bf B}$ field along positive y-axis.
+We demonstrate the effect of such chiral transport in Fig.\ref{fig1}, by computing the evolution of u-flavor currents via solving AVFD equations from the same initial charge density distribution (for either RH or LH) at $\tau_0=0.60\rm fm/c$ [panel (a)] in three different cases: (1) [panel (b)] for either RH or LH density at $\tau=3.00\rm fm/c$ with zero magnetic field ${\bf B}\to 0$ which implies no anomalous chiral transport; (2) [panel (c)] for RH density at $\tau=3.00\rm fm/c$ with nonzero ${\bf B}$ field along positive y-axis; (c) [panel (d)] for LH density at $\tau=3.00\rm fm/c$ with nonzero ${\bf B}$ field along positive y-axis.
 In the case (a) the densities evolve only according to normal viscous transport i.e. charge diffusion which is identical for RH/LH densities and ``up/down'' symmetric.
 Under the presence of ${\bf B}$ field, additional transport occurs via anomalous currents along the ${\bf B}$ field direction, and RH/LH densities evolve in an asymmetric and opposite way.
 The effect of ${\bf B}$-field driven anomalous chiral transport is evident from such a comparison.

 {\it CME-Induced Charge Separation.---} With the AVFD simulation tool introduced above, we are now ready to quantify the CME-induced charge separation signal under realistic conditions in heavy ion collisions.
 Such a charge separation arises from the anomalous current along $\vec{{\bf B}}$ field direction and leads to a dipole term in the azimuthal distribution of produced charged hadrons: